mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

   #.
 Consider the list of strings ``L = ['This is', 'a', 'string']``.
 Join the elements of the list to form the string ``'This is a string'``.

   #.
-We can use the :func:`map` and :func:`Integer` functions to take a string of integers and convert them into *Sage* integers.
+We can use the :func:`.map` and :func:`.Integer` commands to take a string of integers and convert them into *Sage* integers.

 .. _external_files_and_sessions: